Pinky Lee

+Pinky Lee (May 2, 1907 – April 3, 1993) was an American actor of stage, screen, radio, and television.
+He is best known as a children's-TV personality of the 1950s.

 Biography

-Born in Saint Paul, Minnesota, Lee got his start in show business in the 1920s as a tap dancer in the chorus of the Brodrick-Felsen & Co. vaudeville act, traveling on the Keith Orpheum circuit.
-Later, he worked as a comic of the "baggy pants" variety on stage, becoming an expert at the slapstick, comic dancing, and rapid-fire jokes of the burlesque style.
+Born Pincus Leff in Saint Paul, Minnesota, Lee began his career as Pincus Leff with showman Gus Edwards in vaudeville.
+In January 1925, he was hired by Betty Felsen to be a dancer in the acclaimed Boderick & Felsen vaudeville dancing act.
+Pincus Leff soon became a featured tap dancer in the act and was often mentioned in advertisements, notices, and reviews.
+He was part of the act throughout 1925 during its headline tour on the B.F.
+Keith vaudeville circuit throughout the Mid-West and East.
+In early 1926, he left the act to pursue his career on stage and in film and television.
+He worked as a comic of the "baggy pants" variety on stage, becoming an expert at slapstick and comic dancing.
+In 1929 he was getting excellent notices for his participation in "Speed Show," an 18-minute stage prologue preceding the first-run film The Singing Fool: "Pinkie Leff, the only member allowed an encore though his wonderful acrobatic and eccentric steps."

+When vaudeville died out, Pinkie Leff adopted the stage name of Pinky Lee and became a burlesque comedian, adding rapid-fire jokes to his repertoire.
+This new addition made him a radio star; he adopted a "sailor" character in a succession of NBC Radio programs.
+In 1937 he made his motion picture debut for Educational Pictures, starring in a 10-minute comedy short, Dental Follies, filmed in New York.
 During the 1940s, he was heard on Drene Time and other radio programs.

 Easily recognized by his trademark lisp and high-energy antics, his signature costume was a loud plaid suit with baggy checkered pants and an undersized hat.
 During his routines, whenever anybody irritated him (which happened frequently) he would unleash his catchphrase: "Oooooh!
 You make me so mad!"

 Television

+Pinky Lee was one of the pioneers of commercial television, beginning in 1947.
 In 1950, he had his own 30-minute primetime variety television series on NBC, The Pinky Lee Show, featuring vaudevillians and burlesque comics.
 In 1951–52 he starred with Vivian Blaine in a 15-minute sitcom, Those Two.

 He returned on January 4, 1954, with The Pinky Lee Show, a children's show sponsored by Tootsie Roll.
 An Emmy-nominated afternoon children's program that spawned later imitators such as Pee-Wee's Playhouse, it was followed each day by the popular Howdy Doody Show.
 Lee opened each show with his trademark theme song, "Yoo Hoo, It's Me!":